THOMASELOVE/theater/README.md

 This is the page describing Thomas Love's theatrical exploits.

+## Next Production?
+Sometime in 2019.

-## Next Production: Sweeney Todd, September 28 - October 14, 2018
+## Most recent Production: Sweeney Todd, September 28 - October 14, 2018

 I will appear as Judge Turpin in **Sweeney Todd**, as performed at [the Brecksville Theatre](https://www.thebrecksvilletheatre.org/performances/891).
 The show features Mason Stewart as Sweeney, and Cindy Smith as Mrs. Lovett, and is directed by Mike Larochelle.
 Sweeney Todd is one of my all-time favorite musicals, and one of Stephen Sondheim's master works.
 This will be my third production of the show (previously I've played the title character and The Beadle) and hopefully not my last.